 What I Can Tell You

 I can’t tell you if that is the journey you are on or not.
-I know that it tells us in the Bible “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up” (Galatians 6:9).
+But I do know that it tells us in the Bible “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up” (Galatians 6:9).

 And I can tell you that Jesus said, “Come to Me, all you who are weary and burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+Take my yoke upon you and learn from me; for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden light” (Matthew 11:28-30).

 It also says in the Bible that “those who hope in the LORD will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint” (Isaiah 40:31).

 God is Here for You

 I can’t tell you that the “rest” or the renewed “strength” you will receive, or the “harvest” will come in the way that you expect.
 God’s ways can’t be boxed in and predicted like that.
 But just as Elijah found out, God is there for us, even in a whisper (see 1 Kings 19) or a completely different way.